Have some Christmas fun with this sweet Nutcracker Craft Christmas Bookmark. Along with a free printable template make it a Merry Christmas.

 Even if you’ve never seen the nutcracker ballet, you likely know some of the music and are somewhat familiar with the trippy plot.
 Based on the novel, The Nutcracker and the Mouse King, by E.T.A.
 Hoffmann, the story takes place on Christmas Eve night featuring brother and sister Fritz and Clara.
 Clara receives a nutcracker from a family friend and instantly falls in love with the toy soldier.

-After leaving it under the Christmas tree when she goes up to the bed, she sneaks downstairs at midnight to get it.
+After leaving it under the Christmas tree when she goes up to bed, she sneaks downstairs at midnight to get it.
 She ends up dreaming that the nutcracker becomes a prince, and her fantasy begins.
-There is a battle with mice, sugar plum fairies, fairies, dancing until young Clara wakes on Christmas morning with her beloved toy in her hands.
+There is a battle with mice, sugar plum fairies, and fairies, dancing until young Clara wakes on Christmas morning with her beloved toy in her hands.

 If you haven’t seen it, we promise it’s good!
 If you have seen it, then you know why we love the nutcracker!
 It's one of my favorite December activities every year.